copier-org/copier/docs/configuring.md

 -   CLI flags: `-s`, `--skip`
 -   Default value: `[]`

-[Patterns][patterns-syntax] for files/folders that must be skipped if they already exist.
+[Patterns][patterns-syntax] for files/folders that must be skipped only if they already exist, but always be present.
+If they do not exist in a project during an `update` operation, they will be recreated.

 !!! example